Our programs bring together 20 years of experience of working within prisons and in the community with prisoners’ families.

 Research shows the children of prisoners are up to seven times more likely to go to prison than their peers.
 Because of the complex impacts of crime on the family, children often struggle to connect with community and school.
 They may struggle to learn or aren’t encouraged to finish school; they are often isolated and bullied, or may not receive the support they need because they aren’t ‘on the radar’.

-The PK Family Care Team was established as a team of social workers and counsellors devoted to the needs of the children of offenders.
+PK Family Care was established as a team of social workers and counselors devoted to the needs of the children of offenders.
 The PK Family Care Team make contact with between 10 and 15 families a week through phone, mail and home visitation; they encourage them, advocate for their needs and offer them real connection and support.
 This is made possible by a DSCI Special Youth Grant.
+Read more about PK Family Care here.

 Like at Christmas time, birthdays are particularly hard for children who have one or both parents in prison.
 They can feel like their birthday has been forgotten and that their parent doesn’t care about them.